Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 That was easy fix, just untick the box on the top and save.

+---

+I hope my dad forgives me for doing that, I'm disabling the bandwidth control when he is out of home, and re-enabling it when he is back, you know, the main rule in hacking is _leave no trace._

+And it would be good for both of us, not harming him, and not harming me.

 ## Coming next:
-In the the next blog post I'll explain about quickly enabling and disabling the bandwidth control when needed, so my father won't detect me ;)
+In the the next blog post I'll explain my solution for quickly enabling and disabling the bandwidth control with a single press, so my father won't detect me ;)

 ---